bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 Check out an actual [case study of Kitchen Display System](/projects/kitchen-display-system/) and how it changed restaurant operations in the UK and Israel.

-### Managing all orders in one system and on a single device
+### Hardware decluttering of restaurant, retail, and hotel counters

+The fact that modern POS systems combine many devices is as well as a benefit as a struggle in some cases.
+For example, taking care of multiple devices provided by different food delivery parties brings more responsibility to already busy waitstaff.
+Managing all orders in one system and on a single device is a solution.
 Building a custom point of sale allows all orders, whether from in-house dining, phone orders, delivery apps, or a white-label application, to be transferred into a single POS system.
 This means waitstaff can view and manage all orders on one device, simplifying operations and reducing the need for multiple systems.
 By centralizing order management, restaurants, hotels, and stores can minimize clutter, aligning with the growing trend in POS implementation aimed at eliminating the unnecessary POS devices often provided by third-party systems such as Just Eat, Uber Eats or Deliveroo.

 ### Using AI for analytics and inventory management